Mayham: Synopsis

 Tony awakes in the hospital, asking, "I'm dead, right?"
-Later, heavily sedated and still almost unable to talk, Tony listens to an excited Christopher explain his movie venture to him; he says he left a position for Tony to become a major investor.
+Later, heavily sedated and still hardly able to talk, Tony listens to an excited Christopher explaining his movie venture to him; he says he left a position for Tony to become a major investor.
 Christopher then notices an Ojibwe saying taped onto the wall: "Sometimes I go about in pity for myself, and all the while, a great wind carries me across the sky."
 With Tony now conscious, Paulie and Vito anxiously rush to get their cuts to Carmela.
 They hand over the cash and she is grateful, but as they are leaving in the elevator, she turns around and sees them looking sour.